Dubuque City Council denies zoning change for proposed event venue

 Others noted the barn is surrounded by properties zoned for residential use and argued that rezoning it for commercial use would amount to “spot zoning.”

 Kristin Vaassen said the couple has held events at the barn in the past for family and friends, and have had live music, without noise complaints or traffic issues.
-They said the barn is insulated to help dampen sound from the barn.
+They said the barn is insulated to help dampen sound.

 Council members, however, echoed concerns about noise from the venue.
 Members also noted the zoning change would permit more than 50 commercial uses on the property that are incompatible with a residential neighborhood.